 On 26 July 2006, I suffered a severe car accident near my parent’s house in Acton, Maine.
 I was spending the summer at home before my senior year at Brandeis University.
 Instead of moving into a rented house near campus with seven of my college friends, I was moved from Acton, Maine to the ICU at Maine Medical Center.
 In the ICU, the attending physicians gave me a ten percent chance of functional recovery.

 I’m working on a book about my experience recovering from a traumatic brain injury, when I came back to college, and the time immediately following my graduation from Brandeis University.
 The book is about how, at a certain point, I was able–and required–to take over and direct my progress, and it is about the way I used guided reflection to observe and direct my own development.
 This is a story about personal triumph over adversity.
 But it’s also about the triumph of the network; the web of family, friends, doctors and therapists whose support and input contributed, built, manipulated, and ultimately made my future possible: a future that was initially very uncertain from the sterile confines of the ICU.

+I am looking for an agent to work with me to move my completed manuscript to the next stage.
 Evan Sweeney is great to work with me as my editor; he had an article published in support of this project in Brandeis Magazine, available here, A Small Miracle.
-A draft of my proposal is available here, Book Proposal_9.1.12, and will be updated as I get more input and put some more time into it.
-Thanks to all who have read parts of this draft for comments!